Distribution of Diffusion Constants and Stokes-Einstein Violation in supercooled liquids: Conclusions

-To conclude, we have shown by explicitly calculating the distributions of diffusivity for different temperatures for a model glass former in the supercooled regime that the state of the system can be well described by a sparse mixture of ``fluid like'' regions in the matrix of ``solid like'' regions on the time scale of $\alpha$ relaxation time.
-We also showed that the ``solid like'' regions to a great extent follows the Stokes-Einstein Relation over the whole temperature range.
-All the deviation comes from the dynamics of the ``fluid like'' particles leading to a overall breakdown of the relation.
-Finally we showed how with random pinning one can drastically enhance the decoupling between the translational diffusion and the relaxation time, thereby providing a new and easy way to tune the exponent associated with it to understand the phenomena even better.
-It will be interesting to extract the length scale associated with this ``solid like'' and ``liquid like'' region and compare that with the dynamic heterogeneity length scale and the static length scales \cite{12KLP}, work in this direction is in progress and will be published elsewhere.
+To conclude, (a) we have directly calculated the distributions of diffusivity for different temperatures for a model glass former in the supercooled regime.
+This unambiguously shows that the state of the system can be well described by a mixture of ``fluid like'' and ``solid like'' particles on the time scale of $\alpha$ relaxation time.
+This enabled us to extract the distributions of relaxation times for slow and fast particles and helped us to discover that only fast particles are responsible for the Stokes-Einstein breakdown in bulk supercooled liquids; (b) we demonstrate, using a procedure (random pinning) which does not involve any arbitrary cut-off, that the ``solid-like'' particles form clusters on the time scale of $\alpha$ relaxation time; and (c) finally we show that random pinning can drastically enhance the decoupling between the translational diffusion and the relaxation time, thereby providing a new and easy way to tune the SE breakdown exponent.